tvarchive/optimusTemplate/Readme.md

 ##Getting started with Optimus Template
 You can either fork Optimus Template repository or download the bundle from [here](//set link here).

-If you have forked Optimus Template, you can clone it onto your machine using
+If you have forked Optimus Template, you can clone from your fork to your machine using

 ```bash
 git clone <Enter git clone link here>